annapamma/PathwayAssessor/pathway_assessor/README.md

 - [pathwayassessor.geometric](#geometric)
    - Pathway overrepresentation and underrepresentation scores derived from geometric averaging of p-values
 - [pathwayassessor.minpval](#minpval)
-   - Negative log of minimum p-values for each sample-pathway paid
+   - Negative log of minimum p-values for each sample-pathway pair
 - [pathwayassessor.all](#all)
    - Dictionary with harmonic, geometric, and min-p-val results